-Enjoy brunch with a view of Brickell skyline at ‘Rosa Sky’ and don’t forget to get your insta pics
+Enjoy brunch with a view of Brickell skyline at ‘Rosa Sky’ and don’t forget to get your Insta pics

 And for all you night owls, you don’t have to worry about missing out!

-Alan Roth: “We’re keeping our brunch open till six p.m. so if you get here three, four, or five, we got you covered.”
+Alan Roth: “We’re keeping our brunch open till 6 p.m., so if you get here 3, 4, or 5, we got you covered.”

 When the food and the vibes are this good, who would want to leave!